Sinux1/bidripper-site/Docs/Deploy.md

 source ~/.bashrc
 ```

-### Configure AWS profile
+## Configure AWS profile

 Have your (secret) access keys ready and then run

 `aws configure`

 Follow the questions.
 When asked enter `us-west-2` for region, and `json` for the question about return data types.
 This will configure a *_default_* profile that will be used later when pulling the amplify project.

-### Now for nvm, npm, and node
+## Install nvm, npm, and node

 From whatever directory  you installed aws cli, run